Deep Learning Approach to Photometric Redshift Estimation: Introduction

 Previous studies have found significant advancements.
-The CANDELS GOODS-S survey, utilizing the HST WFC3 H-band and ACS z-band, has helped expand our understanding of photometric redshifts\citep{Dahlen_2013}.
+The CANDELS GOODS-S survey, utilizing the Hubble Space Telescope (HST) Wide Field Camera 3 (WFC3) H-band and Advanced Camera for Surveys (ACS) z-band, has helped expand our understanding of photometric redshifts \cite{b3}.
 This dataset, with TFIT photometry, explored the efficacy of various codes and template Spectral Energy Distributions.
 It found that methods which incorporated training using a spectroscopic sample achieved enhanced accuracy.
 Importantly, the research found a direct correlation between the source magnitude and the precision of redshift estimation, emphasizing the role of magnitude in estimation.

-Another approach was utilizing Bayesian methodologies\citep{Benitez_2000}.
+Another approach was utilizing Bayesian methodologies \cite{b4}.
 By employing prior probabilities and Bayesian marginalization, this method was adept at utilizing previously overlooked data like the expected shape of redshift distributions and galaxy type fractions.
 When applied to B130 HDF-N spectroscopic redshifts, this Bayesian approach showcased promising results, reinforcing its potential to address existing gaps.
 Importantly, these advancements were realized without the reliance on a training-set procedure, while utilizing template libraries.

 Both studies used template Spectral Energy Distribution (SED) data to help test their different methodologies.
 While template SEDs do help estimate photometric redshift, it’s become increasingly more difficult to obtain these distributions with larger datasets.
-Given the next generation of surveys from the James Webb Space Telescope (JWST) and Rubin Observatory (LSST), photometric redshift estimation needs a more data-driven approach to accurately predict redshift based on observational data.
+Given the next generation of surveys from the James Webb Space Telescope (JWST) and Rubin Observatory (LSST), photometric redshift estimation needs a more data-driven approach to accurately predict redshift based on observational data \cite{b5}.

+A few more studies highlighted approaches using machine learning to predict redshift using data from SDSS.
+One uses TPZ \cite{b6} which is a parallel machine learning algorithm that generates photometric redshift Probability Density Functions(PDFs) using prediction trees and random forest techniques, efficiently incorporating measurement errors and handling missing values.
+It provides supplementary data analysis information, including unbiased accuracy estimates, identification of poor photometric redshift areas, variable importance quantification, and robust outlier identification, enhancing the efficacy of redshift estimation.
+Another used artificial neural networks in a supervised learning approach to use data and corresponding labels to train their model, achieving an RMS of 0.023 \cite{b7}.
+Our model draws inspiration from these approaches as well but is different in methodology because of the nonstandard architecture we use and also improves the RMS to a lower value which indicates a higher accuracy during predictions.